 Ultrafiltration - versatile membrane technology

-Ultrafiltration is used in many different areas and industry sectors for wastewater and water treatment.
+Ultrafiltration is used in many different areas and industrial sectors for wastewater and water treatment.
 EnviroChemie is your partner for reliable solutions for sustainable water treatment using Envopur® ultrafiltration processes.

-To list a few examples, this special membrane technology is used to retain the biomass, can extend the service life of degreasing baths, is applied in the recycling processes for wastewater that is created by vibratory finishing, and splits oil/water emulsions, such as compressor condensate.
-These are only a few areas of application in which Envopur® ultrafiltration processes close cycles in water management efficiently and ecologically.
+To list a few examples, this special membrane technology is used to retain biomass, can extend the service life of degreasing baths, is applied in the recycling processes for wastewater that is created by vibratory finishing, and splits oil/water emulsions, such as compressor condensate.
+These are just a few applications, in which Envopur® ultrafiltration processes bring water management cycles full circle efficiently and ecologically.

-Ultrafiltration generally distinguishes itself from microfiltration by the pore size of the membrane that is used in the modules.
-The pores of the membrane measures less than 0.1 µm and are therefore smaller than microfiltration, however they are larger than nanofiltration.
+Ultrafiltration generally differs from microfiltration in terms of the pore size of the membrane that is used in the modules.
+The pores of the membrane measures less than 0.1 µm and are therefore smaller than those used in microfiltration, however they are larger than those used in nanofiltration.

 The processes developed by EnviroChemie for Envopur® ultrafiltration have been designed in a way that properly separates the captured contaminants through the filtration membrane and delivers optimum results for you in terms of wastewater and industrial water treatment.